TolikPylypchuk/Cineaste/docs/_v0_2/12-technical.md

 ---
 title: Technical Stuff
-permalink: /v0.1/technical
+permalink: /v0.2/technical
 ---

-The Movie List app is written with [C#](https://github.com/dotnet/csharplang) and [.NET Core 3.1](https://github.com/dotnet/core).
+The Movie List app is written with [C#](https://github.com/dotnet/csharplang) and [.NET 5](https://github.com/dotnet/runtime).
 Following is the list of technologies used in this app and some other technical aspects.

 ## UI